wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V5.4 : 10-Sep-2024 by wavemotion-dave
+  * Full Tutorvision Mode supported.
+See Tutorvision section in this README for details.

 V5.3 : 07-Sep-2024 by wavemotion-dave
   * Integrated 2KGRAM build into the main code.
 There is now one unified Nintellivision build.
-Use Configuration to select 2KGRAM (aka Tutorvision mode) for games that support it.
+Use Configuration to select 2KGRAM (aka Half-Tutorvision mode) for games that support it.

 V5.2 : 22-Jun-2024 by wavemotion-dave
   * Improved MOB collision detection to fix GORF